leftslash/packrat/README.md

 # Packrat
-a zero-dependency, lightweight, file-based JSON storage database
+a zero-dependency, lightweight, file-based JSON database

 Packrat allows simple operations on an in-memory dataset which are also stored asynchronously in a flat file in JSON format (i.e. it is a